 Fundamentally, there are two routes to a system platform change:

-- Progressive Migration.
-Business is sequentially migrated to a new platform.
+- Progressive Migration - business is sequentially migrated to a new platform.

-- The nature and size of the business
+- Nature and size of the business

 - The urgency of the project